An Open Textbook

 The end-of-chapter problems involve numerical and graphical analysis, and a small number of problems in each chapter involve solving simple linear equations (intersecting straight lines).
 However, a sufficient number of questions is provided for the student to test understanding of the material without working through that subset of questions.

-This text is intended for a one-semester course, and can be used in a two-semester sequence with the companion text, Principles of Macroeconomics.
-The three introductory chapters are common to both books.
+This textbook is intended for a one-semester course, and can be used in a two-semester sequence with the companion textbook, Principles of Macroeconomics.
+The three introductory chapters are common to both textbooks.